vyomasystems-lab/challenges-DarshanDattaNaik/README_level1_Design1.md

 # Is the verification complete?
 Yes, the verification is complete and the design is fixed
-Note: When sel=5'b11111 the ouput would be set to default zero (This value of sel can be used to reset the mux output)
+-Note: When sel=5'b11111 the ouput would be set to default zero (This value of sel can be used to reset the mux output)